My Guide to travel while having a full-time job or two

 Before I entered the world of blogging, working full-time is all I knew and still do.
 In South Africa, the Basic Conditions of Employment Act only allows one 15 days of annual leave which in hindsight, is too little for my liking.
 But it shouldn’t hinder your love for travelling.

-On a daily basis I get asked how I manage to travel as often as I do and I always say it’s due to skilful planning.
-Every ones’ priorities is different.
+On a daily basis, I get asked how I manage to travel as often as I do and I always say it’s due to skillful planning.
+Every ones’ priorities are different.
 I choose to spend mine saving whatever I have left of my salary, plan the trips in advance and use the 15 days as carefully as possible on getaways.

 Here’s a guide of what worked for me and might work for you too: